niknak1379/ObsidianNotes/content/03-Application-Architecture/Backend/Database/SQL Basics/Querying.md

 ## ORDER BY

 `ORDER BY "rating" DESC LIMIT 10;`
-Just visualizes the data in whatever order we do.  can order by multiple Chryteria, `ORODER By "sth" DESC, 'STHELSE" ASC;`
+Just visualizes the data in whatever order we do.  can order by multiple Criteria, `ORODER By "sth" DESC, 'STHELSE" ASC;`

 ## Aggregate Functions
 1. COUNT